Update

 Deleting database remnants

-rm -rf /var/lib/mongodb
+sudo rm -rf /var/lib/mongodb

 Upgrade of the Debian-system Perform the upgrade with the plugin listed here.
 The MongoDB repository is automatically updated to version 8.0.
 A restart of the system is mandatory.